 FIVE: Pick your best descriptor or two.
 From Wretched Writing by Ross and Kathryn Petras.
 Page157

-It was a dark and story night; the rain fell in torrents—except at occasional intervals, when it was checked by a violent gust of wind which swept up the street (for it is in London that our scene lies), rattling along the housetops, and fiercely agitation the scanty flame of the lamps that struggled against the darkness.
+It was a dark and stormy night; the rain fell in torrents—except at occasional intervals, when it was checked by a violent gust of wind which swept up the street (for it is in London that our scene lies), rattling along the housetops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.

 -Edward Bulwer-Lytton, Paul Clifford (1803)